open-contracting/standard-maintenance-scripts/README.md

   * JSON (readable by Python)
   * CSV (readable by Python)
 * Various checks against OCDS schema, codelists, readmes, etc.
+* Checks for unused requirements or undeclared dependencies in Python.

 To run the tests locally, run the setup commands above, change into a repository's folder, then: